7 Design Tips That You´ll Want To ApplyUX Design | 22th January 2016

 One must ensure that the users are ready to change before we actually change.
 If an idea is too groundbreaking, even if it is useful, it will have little chance to thrive.
 However, on the contrary, if change arrives and surpasses the established solutions, it’s possible to revert the results by investing to keep up-to-date.

 Focus is everything.
-A good exemple is Steve Jobs’ work at Apple: the effort and focus was all on the brand, which branding and communication consistency was better that, for example, Microsoft’s, which had many designers and thousands of different products.
+A good example is Steve Jobs’ work at Apple: the effort and focus were all on the brand, which branding and communication consistency was better than, for example, Microsoft’s, which had many designers and thousands of different products.
 To maintain the consistency, it is ideal to hire a designer who is responsible for keeping the focus and communication under the same mindset.

 6. Design happens when we innovate.

 Design is about everything we do and everything we try to change.
 Every choice is crucial to create a solution and can determine a product’s life cycle and the experience that it delivers.

 Optimization enhances the product and improves the user experience for those who test it and use it.
 It’s important to keep optimizing even if it’s draining, for this step allows us to take the product to the next level.
 However, we need to take into account that everything has its time: the circumstances, technologies and users evolve, no design will ever be 100% perfect, so the optimization time must be limited.